ruveeha33/NuclearShield/README.md

 ```

 > [!TIP]
-> When an alternative port is selected, use the active URLs printed by the NuclearShield launcher rather than assuming the preferred ports are still in use.
+> If the launcher assigns an alternative port, use the URL displayed by the launcher rather than assuming the default port is active.

 ---